 10 a.m. to 2 p.m.
 Monday through Friday

-The Dean’s Book Club discusses a different book at each meeting, including novels, nonfiction, and books on spirituality and faith.
+The Dean’s Book Club discusses a different book each month, including novels, nonfiction, and books on spirituality and faith.
 Books are selected by the group and are available for purchase from the Cathedral Bookstore.
 All are welcome.
-During the spring semester, the Dean’s Book Club will meet in the McGehee Conference Room as follows:
+The club meets in the McGehee Conference Room from 6:30–8 p.m. as follows: